The Problem with Ridiculous Revenue Goals

 Third, become skilled at articulate planning.
 You will need to become the voice of data driven, rational strategy that draws dark lines between goals and tactics.
 Critical thinking is a must skill-set for any fundraiser seeking to form a culture that respects the limitations and opportunities of fundraising.

 Last, be honest.
 Be excited about stretch goals (you should like a challenge!) and verbally caution against goals that only God can achieve.
-Be clear about the revenue line that you accept as honoring to your occupation and the goal that is beyond respectful.
-Communicate that line graciously and clearly.
+Be clear about the revenue line that you accept and communicate that line graciously and clearly.

 By not shifting expectations, the fundraiser, the executive director, and the organization as a whole will be discouraged at best and toxic at worst.
 The good news is that this can be avoided.
-I’ve never met an executive director who refused to listen and understand.
+Most executive directors want to learn, listen and understand.
 Assume that misunderstandings will be overcome and engage the work in good faith.

 Above all, be aware of how revenue goals are incentivizing your daily practices.
-Your objective is to become an elite fundraiser and revenue goals can be powerful catalysts for development or reasons for intense discouragement.
+Your objective is to become an elite fundraiser and revenue goals can be powerful catalysts for growth or intense discouragement.